Ontraport/frontend-interview-test-short/README.md

 2. Using the existing form markup in `index.html`, create a script that on form submit prepends the contents of the from `<input type="text" name="post" placeholder="thoughts?"/>` to `<div id="page">`.
-3. For each input value prepended, concatinate the second of the current browser date to the input value.
+3. For each input value prepended, concatenate the second of the current browser date to the input value.
 4. Commit your code to your public GIT repo or zip it up.
 Then send us an email with the subject "Front End Short Test" that contains a link to your repo or has your test zip attached.